Finding your Fit in Ministry

 OK!
-God has called me to serve Him through missions.
+God has called me to serve Him in missions.
 Exciting!
 Now what?

-“I feel God prompting me to go into mission service, yet how can I know if I am even a fit for ministering in a mission agency at home or overseas?
+“I feel God prompting me to go into mission service, but how can I know if I am even a fit for serving with a mission agency at home or overseas?
 How has the Lord created me to do ministry?
 What Spiritual gifts do I have?
-What gives me significance and what do I simply enjoy doing?
+What gives me significance, and what do I simply enjoy doing?
 I understand that God created me before the world began as a template to glorify Him.”

-When God prompted me into Wycliffe, I thought, “How could a retailer and church youth director be of any good to the Sumer Institute of Linguistics, (SIL) the International arm of Wycliffe Bible Translators.”
-I knew my Spiritual gifts of exhortation and as a people project organizer by serving in my church.
+When God prompted me to serve with Wycliffe, I thought, “How could a retailer and church youth director be of any good to the Sumer Institute of Linguistics (SIL), the International arm of Wycliffe Bible Translators.”
+I knew my Spiritual gifts were exhortation and project organizer because of my service with the church.
 Wycliffe needed managers, so with my experience, I ended up managing an Academic Publications Department for SIL.

-Still, I felt so inadequate with only two years of college, working alongside linguists and college professors.
-Yet I started to feel valued and significant in Christ.
+I felt so inadequate with only two years of college, working alongside linguists and college professors.
+Yet, in Christ, I started to feel valued and significant.
 Through Him, I was adequate.

 God took a small international department and grew it into a large, efficient productive service to help bring God’s word to those without it in their mother tongue.
 He brought people together to use their God-given skills and gifts (even if they weren’t sure what those were!).